Forbidden City Architecture

 inside the Palace

 The main frames of all palaces are built of wood.
-The wooden beams and columns are the most important elements, while the walls, using to separate space, are auxiliary structures.
+The wooden beams and columns are the most important elements, while the walls, used to separate space, are auxiliary structures.
 These woods were the best kinds collected from all over the country and treated to be anti-corrosive before construction.

 Various roofs show the ranks of palaces.

 More than ten kinds of roofs exist in Forbidden City and the three main halls in the outer court have three different roofs respectively.
 The types of roofs mainly include single-eave hip roof, hipped-gable roof and pyramidal-hipped roof.
-The roofs are generally big, featured with the smooth lines, distinct eaves and delicate animal statues.
+The roofs are generally big, featured smooth lines, distinct eaves and delicate animal statues.
 In addition to providing shelter, the roof has a more important function to show its rank.
 Tiles on the roofs are mostly yellow.
 Only the residences of imperial children have green roofs.
 Also, the bigger the roof, the higher rank the palace has.

 The bracket, using to bearing the weight of the roof, is also a vital and typical part in ancient Chinese architecture.
 These brackets in Forbidden City architectures were no longer used to support the house and absorb the effects of earthquakes, but only for decoration.
 When you stand under the eaves and look up, you can see a wide variety of brackets on the top of pillars or walls.